Quantum hedging in two-round prover-verifier interactions: (Lack of) Hedging in a Loss-Tolerant Prover-Verifier Model

-We have then that the optimal probability for Bob to obtain outcome $a$ in the model we consider is given by:
+This tells us then how to modify the SDP \eqref{sdp-primal} that describes Bob's optimal probability of obtaining outcome $a$ in a way that takes into account our loss-tolerant framework.
+In particular, we have that the equivalent of SDP \eqref{sdp-primal} is now given by

-We use now the same analysis as in \cite{cerf2005optical} to obtain a more explicit form for this value.
-We begin by noticing that scaling a solution, $X$, by a nonzero constant will not change the value of the objective function.
-We can then get rid of the $\tr_{\Y}(X) \leq \I_{\X}$ constraint.
-We achieve then the problem:
+We use now an analysis inspired by the one in \cite{Cerf2006} to obtain a more explicit form for the value of this SDP.
+First, notice that scaling a solution $X$ by a nonzero constant will not change the value of the objective function.
+Since the partial trace operation preserves positive semidefiniteness, we can then get rid of the $\tr_{\Y}(X) \leq \I_{\X}$ constraint:

-At this point, we can additionally assume that $X$ corresponds to a pure state.
-To see this, consider an $X$ that corresponds to a mixture of two solutions, $X_1$ and $X_2$.
+At this point, we can assume that $X$ corresponds to a rank-one operator.
+To see why, consider an $X$ that corresponds to a sum of two solutions, $X_1$ and $X_2$.
 Then, the value of the objective function will be

-where the inequality follows from the fact that all values involved in the expression on the left hand side are positive.
-We then obtain the problem:
+where the inequality follows from the fact that all values on the left-hand side are positive.
+We obtain the problem

-Now, note that we can assume without loss of generality that a solution $x$ is contained within the span of the support of $E$.
-Also, within this domain, $(E^{+})$ is the Moore-Penrose pseudo-inverse \cite{watrous2011notes}.
-Therefore, we can go ahead with replacing $x$ by $(E^{+})^{1/2}x$ in the objective function, obtaining then the equivalent problem:
+Note now that we can assume without loss of generality that an optimal solution $x$ is contained within the support of $E$.
+In this domain the Moore-Penrose pseudo-inverse of $E$, $E^{+}$, acts as a bijection.
+Therefore, we replace $x$ by $(E^{+})^{1/2}x$ in the objective function, and obtain